 Where a penalty is due because of an under-assessment in the absence of a return, it is at 30% of PLR.

-Reductions are available for unprompted disclosures, assistance give to HM Revenue & Customs and allowing full access to records, and some penalties for careless errors could be suspended on the condition that certain improvements are made, such as to record-keeping.
-The amount of the reduction is at the discretion of HM Revenue & Customs, but maximum reductions are as follows:
+Reductions are available for unprompted disclosures, assistance give to HMRC and allowing full access to records, and some penalties for careless errors could be suspended on the condition that certain improvements are made, such as to record-keeping.
+The amount of the reduction is at the discretion of HMRC, but maximum reductions are as follows:

 For unprompted disclosures: